-December 21, 2022
+December 28, 2022

-- To: Richard J. Johnson Town Manager
+To: Richard J. Johnson Town Manager

-- Fr: Wendy S. Mis WSM Director of Health
+Fr: Wendy S. Mis WSMDirector of Health

-- Re: COVID-19 update
+Re: COVID-19 update

 This report uses publicly available laboratory-confirmed results for COVID-19 data from Connecticut Department of Public Health (CT DPH) for local, county, and Connecticut overall.
 At-home test results are not included, so information and graphs demonstrate trends rather than a full accounting of cases.
 Numbers in (parentheses) indicate change from the previous week.
-Both charts in this report have recently been adjusted to show data in approximate one-month intervals.
+Charts in this report show data in approximate one-month intervals.
+The current month is shown with data "to date".

-As per CT DPH data from December 19, 2022:
+As per CT DPH data from December 26, 2022:

-- A total of 134,670 tests have been administered to Glastonbury residents. (+265) - Of the 134,670 tests administered, 7,587 were laboratory positive NAAT cases. (+19) - Two additional deaths have been recorded this month, bringing the loss of Glastonbury residents to 124. (+2)
+- A total of 134,941 tests have been administered to Glastonbury residents. (+271) - Of the 134,941 tests administered, 7,624 were laboratory positive NAAT cases. (+37) - No additional deaths were reported; the loss of Glastonbury residents remains at 124. (+0)